JUDICIAL ADVISORY COMMITTEES - Guidelines for Judicial Advisory Committee Members

-A conference call may also be used during an in-person meeting to permit the participation by telephone of one or more Committee members who are not able to attend in situ.
+A conference call may also be used during an in-person meeting to permit the participation by telephone of one or more Committee members who are not able to attend in person.
 Such members are considered as being in attendance.

-The evaluation process seeks to protect the reputations and privacy of candidates to the maximum extent possible while also providing accurate and thorough assessments to the Minister of Justice.
+The evaluation process seeks to protect the reputations and privacy of candidates to the maximum extent possible while also providing accurate and thorough assessments to the Minister of Justice:

 - All Committee discussions and proceedings must be treated as strictly confidential, and must not be disclosed to persons outside the Committee.